-This allowance applies to all lump sums paid when you die under age 75, including from funds allocated to support an ongoing drawdown pension (unlike with the rules before 6th April 2024).
-Because of this, any payment made from drawdown funds created before 6th April 2024 is not normally measured against this allowance (although there may be exceptions).
+This allowance applies to all lump sums paid where you die under age 75, including from funds allocated to support on an ongoing drawdown pension (unlike with the rules before 6th April 2024).
+Because of this, any payment made from drawdown funds created before 6th April 2024 is not measured against this allowance.